TonyQ032/Angular-Task-Tracker/README.md

 # Angular-Task-Tracker
-A simple task tracker created using Angular JS
+A simple task tracker created using Angular